 In Fall 2020, the Club welcomed author/consultant Will Baggett, who spoke about his path to success and how minorities should navigate post-college life.
 Former NFL player Jed Collins also virtually spoke to the club.
 Committees are being formed to help the club grow its membership and campus presence.

 The club is always looking for new members to take part in its activities and meetings.
 Past events include an NFL Draft watch party, co-hosting a panel discussion on women in sports titled “Competing to Win” with Phi Beta Sigma Fraternity, Inc., as well as hosting a Madison Square Garden internship panel.
 The club has welcomed guest speakers Arnold Malloy of the Syracuse Chiefs, Kevin Cooper of the Houston Texans, Davina Sutton of ESPN, CNN Atlanta/London, and Turner Sports, social media entrepreneur Eamonn Donlyn, and ESPN Information Specialist Francisco Ramos.

 Meetings are open to all Syracuse University students.
-Call the Department of Sport Management at 315-443-9881 for more information.
+Email Noah Christian at email@example.com or call the Department of Sport Management at 315-443-9881 for more information.